Main Content

 ROS 2 Communication Outside Subnet

-A subnet is a logical partition of an IP network into multiple, smaller network segments.
-ROS 2 nodes can communicate with other nodes within the same subnet.
-To detect the nodes present outside the subnet, create a DEFAULT_FASTRTPS_PROFILE.xml file to configure the specific DDS implementation MATLAB uses.
-Add the list of IP address of systems outside of the subnet with which to communicate inside address elements.
+To detect nodes present outside the subnet, configure the DDS middleware used by MATLAB® by creating a DEFAULT_FASTRTPS_PROFILE.xml file.
+Add the IP addresses of systems outside the subnet with which to communicate inside the <address> elements.
 Note that for both systems to communicate, they each must specify the other system's address in their respective DEFAULT_FASTRTPS_PROFILE.xml files.
 Set the domain ID element to the appropriate value for the network that is used for communication.

-Keep this file in the MATLAB® Current Working Directory.
-Systems using ROS 2 outside of MATLAB should place this file in the same directory from which the ROS 2 application is run.
-Below is an example of DEFAULT_FASTRTPS_PROFILE.xml file.
+Keep this file in the MATLAB current working directory.
+Systems using ROS 2 outside MATLAB must place this file in the same directory from which the ROS 2 application is launched.

 <?xml version="1.0" encoding="UTF-8" ?>